Production sound mixer

 A production sound mixer, location sound recordist, location sound engineer, or simply sound mixer is the member of a film crew or television crew responsible for recording all sound recording on set during the filmmaking or television production using professional audio equipment, for later inclusion in the finished product, or for reference to be used by the sound designer, sound effects editors, or Foley artists (aka Foley dancers).
-This requires choice and deployment of microphones, choice of recording media, and mixing of audio signals in real time.
+This requires choice and deployment of microphones, choice of recording media, and audio mixing in real time.